-Residents are drawn from a range of ethnic minorities, with many residents identifying as Black and above average numbers born in Africa.
+Residents are drawn from a range of ethnic minorities, with many identifying as Black and above average numbers born in Africa.
 Numbers of Chinese, Indian and White ethnic groups are below the London average.

 Levels of proficiency in English are below the London average.
 Levels of separation or divorce and incidence of long-term illness are both above average.

 Education is typically limited to Level 1, 2, or apprenticeship qualifications.
-Few residents work in professional or managerial occupations but the employment structure is otherwise diverse: it includes skilled trades, caring, leisure and other service occupations, sales and customer service occupations, and work as process, plant, and machine operatives.
-Employment in the construction industry is particularly common.
+Few residents work in professional or managerial occupations but the employment structure is otherwise diverse: it includes skilled trades, caring, leisure and other service occupations, sales and customer service occupations, construction, and work as process, plant, and machine operatives.

-F1: Terraced and Manual Workers
+F1: Terraced and Semi-Detached Suburbs

-These are mostly outer suburban areas, with greater numbers of residents living in terraced and semi-detached houses, and relative the Super Group are less overcrowded.
-Given the location, there is a higher prevalence of owning two or more cars or vans.
-There are fewer residents aged 25-44, and for those employed, relative to the Super Group there are higher numbers employed in administrative and secretarial occupations.
-Residents are also more likely to be born in the UK, and there are fewer Bangladeshi residents, and those born in Africa.
+Mainly concentrated in outer suburban areas, these terraced and semi-detached developments are less overcrowded than the Supergroup average, and resident households are more likely to own two or more cars.
+There are fewer residents aged 25-44, and a larger share of residents employed in administrative and secretarial occupations.
+Residents are more likely to have been born in the UK, less likely to have been born in the EU or Africa, and much less likely to self-identify as Bangladeshi.

-F2: Diverse Social Renters
+F2: Social Rented Sector and Diverse Origins

-Residents of these areas are more ethnically diverse, with those of Bangladeshi, Pakistani and Black ethnicities more prevalent; with fewer identified as White, and many born in a non-EU country.
-Relative to the Super Group there are fewer residents greater aged 85+ and there is a higher number living in flats or maisonettes, with more properties being socially rented.
-Patterns of employment are similar to the Super Group with moderately more working in Distribution, Hotels and Restaurants.
+Scattered across London’s Inner and Outer suburbs, residents of these neighbourhoods are typically housed in the social rented sector, and few others are owner occupiers.
+Although terraced and semi-detached houses predominate, more residents live in flats than elsewhere in the Supergroup.
+Neighbourhoods are more ethnically diverse than the Supergroup average, with those of Bangladeshi, Pakistani and some Black ethnicities more prevalent; and Europeans born in an overseas non-EU country making up more of the lower proportion of residents identifying as White.
+Few residents are very old (85+).
+Employment in distribution, hotels and restaurants is more common than elsewhere in the Supergroup.

-G: Ageing Owner-Occupied Suburbs: Outer London neighbourhoods mainly comprising White, UK-born owner-occupiers living in owned detached or semi-detached houses.
+G: Older Residents in Owner-Occupied Suburbs: Outer London neighbourhoods mainly comprising White, UK-born owner-occupiers living in owned detached or semi-detached houses.